MediciHouse07/Learning_Records/FM_02_single_variable_calculus.md

 End mins

+### Lecture 22

+0000<->1500

+- integration by slicing
+- turn delta x to dx
+- method of disks
+- integrand
+- volume is propotional to width x

 ### Lecture 23 <br>
 2022/03/26:💫 0444/4835, curious of the title of the course, pre content might be reman sum